broadinstitute/cromwell/README.md

   parameter is the output type.  "html" will output the WDL file with <span> tags around elements.  "console" mode will output colorized text to the terminal

+parse <WDL file>

+Compares a WDL file against the grammar and writes out an abstract syntax tree if it is valid, and a syntax error otherwise.
+Note that higher-level AST checks are not done via this sub-command and the 'validate' subcommand should be used for full validation
 ```

 ## validate